mikenizo808/Get-LenovoLegionFirmware/README.md

 ## Requirements

+Written for Linux intially but now support Windows as well.
+This requires PowerShell.

+Initially only supported firmware types `hhcnXXww` and `nscnXXww`, but now we support many of the latest LEgion 5, 6 and  7 models.
+Thanks to Reddit user Masayoshii for the list of models!

-Written for Linux and requires PowerShell.
-Currently supports firmware types `hhcnXXww` and `nscnXXww`.
-Tested on Lenovo Legion 5 and 7, though your system may vary.
-Use the `CustomType` parameter if your firmware naming is different.
+Use the `CustomType` parameter if your firmware naming is different than those provided by the FirmwareType parameter.

 ## About the script